 Each hospital is staffed daily with at least two experienced Rehabilitation Technicians who oversee case management and facilitate the learning processes of interns and volunteers.
 Although interns will sometimes interact with the staff veterinarian, this is a rehabilitation, not a veterinary, internship.
 Volunteer interns in the rehabilitation program may be eligible for reimbursement up to $500 per month for expenses related to the internship during this three to six month program.

 Most common aquatic bird patients: herons, egrets, waterfowl, shorebirds, loons, grebes, murres and other alcids, gulls, pelicans, cormorants, and the occasional tubenose.

-The San Francisco Bay facility is located in Fairfield, CA, approximately 1 hour northeast of San Francisco, on the edge of Suisun Marsh, one of the largest wetland ecosystems in the world.
+The San Francisco Bay-Delta facility is located in Fairfield, CA, approximately one hour northeast of San Francisco, on the edge of Suisun Marsh, one of the largest wetland ecosystems in the world.
 Spring and summer are the busiest seasons because of a large influx of aquatic baby birds.
-Generally, the SF Bay center raises >300 heron and egret chicks, >1,200 ducklings, and dozens of shorebirds.
+Generally, this center raises >300 heron and egret chicks, >1,200 ducklings, and dozens of shorebirds.

 Intern activities, benefits, and learning opportunities

 Interns are encouraged to reside locally and arrange for their own housing.
 We suggest using Airbnb, subletting an apartment, renting a room, or staying with a friend or relative nearby.
 Make sure to consider the commute between your living quarters and the center when researching places to stay.